 At the end of June 2018, Microsoft announced that it had substantially improved its biased facial recognition technology in a blog post.

 In May 2018, Ars Technica reported that Amazon is already actively promoting its cloud-based face recognition service named, Rekognition, to law enforcement agencies.
 The solution could recognize as many as 100 people in a single image and perform face matches against databases containing tens of millions of faces.

 In July 2018, Newsweek reported that Amazon’s facial recognition technology falsely identified 28 US Congress members as people arrested for crimes.

 Key biometric matching technology providers

 At the end of May 2018, the US Homeland Security Science and Technology Directorate published the results of sponsored tests at the Maryland Test Facility (MdTF).
 These real-life tests measured the performance of 12 face recognition systems in a corridor measuring 2 m by 2.5 m.

-Thales' solution utilizing a Facial recognition software (LFIS) achieved excellent results with a face acquisition rate of 99.44% in less than 5 seconds (against an average of 68%), a Vendor True Identification Rate of 98% in less than 5 seconds compared with an average 66%.
+Thales' solution utilizing Facial recognition software (LFIS) achieved excellent results with a face acquisition rate of 99.44% in less than 5 seconds (against an average of 68%), a Vendor True Identification Rate of 98% in less than 5 seconds compared with an average 66%.
 It also achieved an error rate of 1% compared with an average of 32%.

-March 2018 – The live testing done using more than 300 volunteers identified the best-performing facial recognition technologies.
+March 2018 – The live testing using more than 300 volunteers identified the best-performing facial recognition technologies.

 More on performance benchmarks: The NIST (National Institute of Standards and Technology) report, published in November 2018, details recognition accuracy for 127 algorithms and associates performance with participant names.